 hat

 shirt red.

 trousers brown.

 The monster's ball is yellow.

-The monster's book are blue.
+book are blue.

 feet green.

 cup red, yellow and green.

 flower

 Each child will need coloured pencils (red, green, blue, yellow, brown, orange, and black).
 You will need a copy of the Record of Quarterly Assessments from the back of this book.